Note

 with a callable class askwiki()

 that we can set as our target.
-Given a dataset of queries we can send into our simple askwiki
+If we have a dataset of queries we can send into our simple askwiki

 app, we can evaluate the groundedness of the outputs.
-Ensure you specify the proper column mapping for your data in "column_mapping"
+Make sure that you specify the proper column mapping for your data in "column_mapping"

 .
 You can use "default"